 - Bring Tupperware to store donuts in.
 Unless you are planning on devouring a dozen donuts in a few hours, bring something to keep your donuts fresh.
 If you do eat the dozen, no shame, we are proud.

-- Don’t plan on showering or doing anything else the rest of day.
-You will be in a sugar induced coma, but it was worth it!
+- Don’t plan on showering or doing anything else the rest of the day.
+You will be in a sugar-induced coma, but it was worth it!

 Pyramid Hill Sculpture Park

 Tucked away far to the west of Cincinnati is this amazing Sculpture Park.
 With over 300 acres and over 60 sculptures, this park is an art lovers dream.
 The park is also home to an ancient sculpture museum that features sculptures dating from 1550 B.C.
 There are tons of hiking trails, picnic areas, and lakes.
 My advice would be to bring a picnic and plan to make a day trip out of your visit.
 You can rent golf carts to get you around the park, but we opted to hike it.
 The park offers tons of special events and programs so be sure to check the calendar and schedule your visit.

 Rent a Bike and Hit The Loveland Bike Trail

 The little town of Loveland is full of charm and character.
 The city is a central hub for those looking to access the Loveland Bike Trail/ Little Miami State Park.
 The trail used to be the old Pennsylvania Railroad and dedicated bikers can follow the trail all the way up to Lake Erie!
 Since that lifestyle isn’t for me, I rent my bike and go for about an hour and then break for ice cream.
 There are tons of cute shops, restaurants and things to do around off the bike trail.
 Check out the map and plan your trip today!